lucanioi/lansky/app/chatbot/README.md

   module Operations
     class SomeOperation < BaseOperation
       # there should be a declaration of params available in the operation
-      params :month, :amount_in_cents
+      params :month, :amount_cents

       def execute
-        # month and amount_in_cents, as declared above, become available as
+        # month and amount_cents, as declared above, become available as
         # methods in this class. `user` is also available in the instance.
         #
         # the `execute` method must return a string as a reply to be